agentflare-ai/agentml/.github/PULL_REQUEST_TEMPLATE.md

 ### Code Quality

-- [ ] My code follows the project's style guidelines
+- [ ] My changes follow the project's style guidelines
-- [ ] I have performed a self-review of my own code
+- [ ] I have performed a self-review of my own changes
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have added comments where necessary, particularly in hard-to-understand areas
-- [ ] My code passes `go fmt` and `go vet` checks
-- [ ] I have run `golangci-lint` (if applicable) and addressed warnings
+- [ ] Specification files validate correctly (XSD, WIT, etc.)
-- [ ] No new compiler warnings or errors introduced
+- [ ] No syntax errors or validation issues introduced

 ### Testing & Validation

-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have validated that my changes work as intended
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] Examples have been tested and run successfully
-- [ ] I have tested edge cases and error conditions
+- [ ] I have tested edge cases and error conditions (if applicable)
-- [ ] Integration tests pass (if applicable)
+- [ ] Validation tests pass (if applicable)
 - [ ] Manual testing completed and documented above

 ### Documentation & Communication